yarko/ko-flask/README.rst

 Progress
 ========

-add the flask template, with sqlalchemy;
+- add the flask demo from another repo;